jthack/hydeout/_posts/2023-11-29-adapting-to-advancements.md

 ---

 ![](https://i.imgur.com/H4DwaKP.png){: width="400" }
-A look into how technological breakthroughs change our behavior, the ways AI will do so, and how to mitigate it.

 I recently read Amusing Ourselves to death.
 It was a fantastic book; way ahead of its time.
 It's almost prophetic.

 ### Historical Wisdom vs. Modern Intelligence
-After a specific passage in the book, I had an answer to one of the great questions that Tim Ferris often asks his guests: **"What have you changed your mind about recently?"**
+After a specific passage in the book, I had an answer to one of the great questions that Tim Ferris often asks his guests:
+**"What have you changed your mind about recently?"**

 I had held a strong opinion that people today are smarter than nearly everyone who has ever lived.
 This book changed my mind.